D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/05_visual.md

 {: style="text-align: center"}

 If you are using many channels, then your legend is probably crowding the plot.
-The following command hides the legend:
+The following command hides the legend
 ```bash
 plot_inputs /u/garciaav/test/ 330LT -g -l
 ```